 Think sea bream ceviche, grilled octopus with chorizo, or vegan lentil curry with sweet potato.
 These cosmopolitan varieties are perfect for a hot summer day by the lake.
 And they have the creative handwriting of Tino Staub, a chef we have met on several occasions.

 The Hotel Alex stand-up paddleboards are included in the package.
-We flash our City & Lake Guest Card and before too long, we are paddling out onto the lake.
+We flash our City & Lake Guest Card, and before too long, we paddle out onto the lake.
 This new perspective reveals the many public lake baths of Thalwil.
 And the longer we gaze at the lake-facing rooms of the hotel, the stronger our desire grows to stay here one day.

-The Nest is Storchen Zürich’s amazing rooftop bar
+The Nest is Storchen Zürich’s fantastic rooftop bar

 Our verdict about the City & Lake Resort concept

 After experiencing it all, it is time to reflect on the City & Lake Resort package.
 More often than not, we find a competitive atmosphere among city hotels.
-Naturally, they would rather keep the guests (and their spending) in-house.
-Yet, when there is a collaborative spirit, everyone benefits in the end: the hotels, the guests, and the destination as a whole.
+They would rather keep the guests (and their spending) in-house.
+Yet, everyone benefits when there is a collaborative spirit: the hotels, the guests, and the destination.

 By bundling various experiences into one package, we are allowed sneak peeks into related hotels and restaurants.
-While staying at the Widder was a top priority this time around, the Alex in Thalwil is now on our radar as well.
-Let alone the Storchen with its new Chef’s Table…
+While staying at the Widder was a top priority this time, the Alex in Thalwil is now on our radar.

 A word about The Living Circle

-During our stay, we hear several times that many of the fresh ingredients are sourced locally.
-Curiosity gets the better of us and we wonder: where are those breakfast eggs really from?
+During our stay, we heard several times that many fresh ingredients are sourced locally.
+Curiosity gets the better of us, and we wonder: where are those breakfast eggs really from?

-In order to source fresh products from local suppliers, the member hotels have joined forces.
+The member hotels have joined forces to source fresh products from local suppliers.
 The Living Circle is a sort of sustainability umbrella covering several luxury hotels in Switzerland.
-As a result, they now have dedicated farms supplying everything from honey to wine, and from rice to dairy.
+As a result, they now have dedicated farms supplying everything from honey to wine and rice to dairy.
 Also: eggs.

 Here in Zürich, the Alex, Storchen, and Widder hotels cooperate with a farm just outside the city.
-On our way home, we make a stop at the Schlattgut farm above Herrliberg.
-Mamiko really wants to meet the chickens in charge of our breakfast eggs...
+On our way home, we stop at the Schlattgut farm above Herrliberg.
+Mamiko wants to meet the chickens in charge of our breakfast eggs...

 The Living Circle claim, “luxury hotels fed by nature,” could not describe the idea better.
-It is quite remarkable that five-star hotels that are traditionally used to serving foie gras and caviar would make a transition to more sustainable practices.
+It is quite remarkable that five-star hotels traditionally used to serving foie gras and caviar would transition to more sustainable practices.